CP

 Coverage is the budget reality check.
 The single-car kit covers 200–250 sq ft per coat, and most garage floor manuals recommend two coats for full chemistry.
 A 500 sq ft two-car bay is two kits, $180 in paint, before tools.
 That’s still cheaper than a contractor coat-out by a factor of five.

 Buy it for a homeowner doing the work, a sound prepped slab, a daily-driver garage in any climate.
 Skip it if you need to drive on the floor in 24 hours; that’s RockSolid territory.
+Our standalone Rust-Oleum EpoxyShield review goes deeper on kit sizing and where this coating loses to a polyaspartic.

-Rust-Oleum RockSolid Polycuramine, premium speed pick
+Rust-Oleum RockSolid Polycuramine, Premium Speed Pick

 The polyaspartic-adjacent kit at the home center.
 Polycuramine is Rust-Oleum’s branded chemistry, closer to polyaspartic than to epoxy.
 Cures harder, cures faster, costs more.
 Vehicle traffic at 24 hours is the headline.
 On the abrasion test it lost 78 mg where the next-best pick lost 95.